salesforce/lwc/README.md

 # Lightning Web Components Repository

 This repository contains the source code for the Lightning Web Components Engine and Compiler.
-Additionally, it contains examples, documentation, meeting notes, and discussion notes for developers [contributing](CONTRIBUTING.md) or using Lightning Web Components.
+Additionally, it contains examples, documentation, meeting notes and discussion notes for developers [contributing](contributing) or using Lightning Web Components.

 ## Getting Started